-6. Find the shade.
 A shady trail is hands-down the best place to run in the heat because it offers protection from the added heat of the sun.
-An added

-By following these tips, you will not only increase the safety of your runs, but also your comfort and enjoyment during them.
-Happy running!
+By following the above tips, you will not only increase the safety of your runs, but also your comfort and enjoyment during them.

 If you would like more one-on-one support and coaching from a certified personal trainer, we offer fitness training services in the Greater Toronto Area.
 If you live elsewhere, we also provide virtual personal training.
 Contact us to find out how a Nielsen Fitness trainer can help you improve in your running and overall fitness.
 Happy running!